INTO-CPS-Association/DTaaS/deploy/docker/SERVER.md

 ### Docker Compose

-The docker compose configuration is in `deploy/docker/.env.server`, this is a sample file.
+The docker compose configuration is in `deploy/docker/.env.server`.
+It is a sample file.
 It contains environment variables that are used by the docker compose files.
 It can be updated to suit your local installation scenario.

 Description of file configuration can be found here. [.env file description](./DOCKER-ENV.md)